 Video of Gujrat City.
 Please see a short video about Gujrat.

 The Gujrat Fort.
-The Gujrat Fort was constructed in 1596-7 by the Mughal emperor Akbar.
-It reflects the beauty of Mughal architecture.
+The Gujrat Fort was constructed in 1587 by the Mughal emperor Akbar.
+The Fort reflects the beauty of Mughal architecture.

 Another View of Gujrat Fort

 Gates of Gujrat.
 In old times, Gujrat city was located within four gates.
 At night, the gates were closed and nobody was allowed to enter inside the city.
 The names of these main gates are; the Shah Daula Gate (Shahdaula Darwaza, named after famous saint Kabiruddin Shahdoula Daryai) ) in the East, Dhakki Gate (Dhaki Darwaza) in the West, Sheeshiyan Wala Gate (Shishianwala Darwaza, which was famous for the glass work carved on its roof) in the North and Shah Faisal Gate (Shah Faisal Darwaza.
 Its old name was Kalri Gate, named after a small village Kalra) in the South.
 The Sheeshiyan Wala Gate was famous for the glass work carved on its roof.
 However, Professor Sharif Kunjahi, a local historian, argues that the word “Shishi” is a Scandinavian word for graveyard.
 Hence, there would have been a graveyard near the gate and the name stuck to it with the passage of time.

 Names of two more gates also strike the memory chord namely; Kabli Gate and Timbal Gate.
 I am not sure whether these are some separate gates or alternate names of some of the gates mentioned above.
 The learned visitors of this Post are requested to clear this doubt.